Krešimir Zubak: After the war

 Zubak signed the Saint Petersburg Agreement with Ejup Ganić in Saint Petersburg, which he considered a continuation of the previously signed Dayton Agreement.
 In it, Zubak and Ganić agreed on the gradual exclusion of the institutions of Herzeg-Bosnia and the Republic of Bosnia and Herzegovina, which was supposed to guarantee the federal character of the Federation.
 The agreement was criticized by Haris Silajdžić and in the end, it failed.

 At the general election held in September 1996, Zubak was the Croatian Democratic Union (HDZ BiH) candidate for the Croat seat in the Presidency of Bosnia and Herzegovina.
 He managed to win the election with 330,477 (88.7%) votes.
 His strongest opponent was Ivo Komšić, candidate of the Joint List.

-Zubak left HDZ BiH in 1998 and founded the New Croatian Initiative (NHI).
+Zubak left the HDZ BiH in 1998 and founded the New Croatian Initiative (NHI).
 He welcomed Barry's amendments to the Rules and Regulations of the Provisional Election Commission, which allowed members of the Federal House of Peoples, regardless of their nationality, to be nominated and elected by all members of the Cantonal Assemblies.
 This made it possible for Croat envoys to be elected by Bosniaks.
 With his new party, Zubak joined the ruling civic-unitary coalition of the Alliance for Change, led by the Social Democratic Party (SDP BiH), where he was appointed Minister of Human Rights and Refugees on 22 February 2001.
 The coalition was ousted from power after the 2002 general election.
 Zubak's NHI did not achieve significant political success, and after a significant weakening, it merged with the Croatian Peasant Party (HSS BiH) to form the HSS-NHI in October 2007.
 Even the HSS-NHI, later renamed the Croatian National Alliance of Bosnia and Herzegovina, failed to make any significant political success.

 After the general election held in October 2010, Zubak supported the creation of the so-called platform Government of the Federation of Bosnia and Herzegovina without the presence of Croat legitimate representatives.
-When the Croatian Democratic Union 1990 (HDZ 1990) refused to join such a government, which included its coalition partner, the Croatian Party of Rights of Bosnia and Herzegovina (HSP BiH), Zubak claimed that HDZ 1990 "is commiting political suicide".
+When the Croatian Democratic Union 1990 (HDZ 1990) refused to join such a government, which included its coalition partner, the Croatian Party of Rights of Bosnia and Herzegovina (HSP BiH), Zubak claimed that HDZ 1990 "is committing political suicide".
 Later, his party, the Croatian National Alliance of Bosnia and Herzegovina, was merged in to HDZ 1990, and the party leadership was co-opted into the HDZ 1990 leadership, while Zubak himself withdrew from further political life.

 He is married and has two sons, also lawyers.